vimanasystems/ZeroTrustBSD/PITCH.md

-# 🚀 Vision & Value of ZeroTrustBSD

-> A modern, modular, and military-grade firewall operating system — built for digital sovereignty, resilience, and compliance.

----

 # 🚀 ZeroTrustBSD – Global Strategy Pitch

 > A sovereign, modular, and post-quantum operating system – built for digital autonomy, cyber resilience, and multi-regulatory compliance.

+> A modern, modular, and military-grade firewall operating system — built for digital sovereignty, resilience, and compliance.

 ---